Environmental authority conditions

 ERA standards have been developed for lower risk ERAs suitable for the standard application process, and include eligibility criteria and standard conditions.

-Model operating conditions have been developed to help businesses conducting the following prescribed ERAs and resource activities:
+The following model conditions have been developed to help businesses conducting some of the more frequently undertaken activities:

 - ERA 16 – extraction and screening activities (ESR/2015/1666) (PDF, 187KB)